Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     - Query capability by account ID.

-        The `GetCapabilitiesById()` method is different from the previous methods.
-It returns all capabilities from an account with a specified ID.
+        The `GetCapabilitiesById()` is different from the previous methods.
+It returns all capabilities from an account with a specified ID:

         ```csharp
         Dictionary<string, CapabilityState> newcapabilities = AccountService.GetCapabilitiesById(account.AccountId);